uselessvevo/uselessvevo/README.md

 * 💫 ReactJS

 <br><br>
-I will be very happy if You will join me to create something ✨ *beatiful* ✨
+I will be very happy if You will join me to create something ✨ *beautiful* ✨

 <details><summary>My projects</summary>
 <p>